 living expectations emerson

-Sometimes we push ourselves so hard that we fall into the trap of expecting nothing less than perfection when we do things.
-Sometimes we let others push our buttons, and we feel we have to deliver perfect results.
-Managing our overly inflated expectations can be challenging, but it is not impossible.
-You will need to develop coping skills so that your stress never gets the best of you.
-In fact, you can learn how to deal with the stress of high expectations in a way that allows you to become more effective at everything!
+Sometimes we push ourselves so much that we end up expecting perfection in everything we do.
+We can also let others pressure us, making us feel like we must deliver flawless results.
+It can be tough to manage these high expectations, but it’s not impossible.
+You will need to build coping skills to ensure that stress doesn’t take control.
+In fact, you can learn to handle the stress of high expectations in a way that helps you become better at everything!

 How to Manage Your Need for Perfection